 Review process

-- We take a holistic approach when reviewing applicants, including attention to evidence of curiosity, creativity, persistence, motivation, resilience, and problem-solving abilities.
-When reviewing applicants, we consider previous research experience, letters of recommendation, personal statement, academic performance, and contribution to the diversity of our program.
+- In our review process we look for evidence of curiosity, creativity, persistence, motivation, resilience, and problem-solving abilities.
+When reviewing applicants, we use a holistic rubric which considers previous research experience, letters of recommendation, personal statements, academic performance, and fit and potential contribution to the missions of our program.
 GRE scores are not required.
 However, candidates have the option to submit GRE scores if they feel this strengthens their application.

 - Top candidates are invited to a virtual interview, where they have the opportunity to meet current DSCB students and faculty, learn about Duke, the DSCB program, and Durham.
-Admissions decisions are made by the end of February with admitted student visits March 6th – 8th, 2025.
+Admissions decisions and interviews occur between December and March.
 Students are required to give their decision by April 15.

 Financial Support in the program